 According to Campaign Monitor, the average office worker receives 121 emails per day, but only opens 17% of them…Those are tough odds to overcome.

 Take this inbox for example:

-It may even be similar to how your inbox looks right now.
+It may be similar to how your inbox looks right now.
 People are too busy to read 100+ emails every day.
-They’ll focus on the ones that are of interest and which capture their attention from the start.
+They’ll focus on the ones that capture their attention from the start.
 Since you can’t change how people’s inboxes look, you’ll have to play the game and find a way to rise above the competition.